TrentD815/Head-To-Head/README.md

 ## Features
   - Search stats for all active NBA players
   - View side by side stat lines between 2 players
-  - Lookahead player search when looking up players (upcoming)
+  - Lookahead player search when looking up players
   - See how players stats are interconnected with other players on their team (upcoming)
   - Light and dark themes
   - Sleek design